Reimarleo/Enron/README.md

 - (e) Subject
 - (f) Content

-The data is then written out as a CSV file.
+The data is then written out as a JSON file.

 ## Part 2 of the process